Bill Mumy: Lost in Space and beyond

-From 1965 to 1968, Mumy portrayed Will Robinson in Lost in Space, the recipient of numerous warnings (including "Danger, Will Robinson") from the show's robot character, voiced by Dick Tufeld.
+Mumy's major breakthrough in Hollywood came when he was chosen to portray 9-year-old Will Robinson in the science fiction series Lost in Space, which aired on CBS from 1965 to 1968.
+Over the span of 84 episodes, his character was the recipient of numerous warnings (famously including, "Danger, Will Robinson!") from the show's robot character, B-9.

 Mumy was later cast in Bless the Beasts and Children (1971) as Teft, a leader in a group of misfit teenage boys resolved to save a herd of bison from hunters.
 He also played a musician friend of Cliff DeYoung's character in the television film Sunshine (1973), later reprising the role in Sunshine Christmas (1977) and in the TV series Sunshine (1975).
 In 1974, Mumy played Nick Butler in the pilot episode of NBC's The Rockford Files and made an appearance in a later episode in season 1 as a sidewalk artist.
 In 1988, he played Ben Matlock's genius nephew, Dr. Irwin Bruckner, on Matlock.

 In 1996, Mumy was a writer and co-creator of Space Cases, a Nickelodeon television show with themes similar to those of Lost in Space.
 Between 1994 and 1998, he played the ambassadorial aide Lennier in the syndicated science fiction series Babylon 5.
 In November 1998, he played Kellin, a Starfleet officer, in the Star Trek: Deep Space Nine episode "The Siege of AR-558", in which he assists in defeating a Jem'Hadar detachment.
-To Mumy's delight, his character was human this time due to makeup time and his distaste as being known as an "alien actor"; while playing Lennier in Babylon 5, he was required to wear prosthetic makeup.
+To Mumy's delight, his character was human this time due to makeup time and his distaste at being known as an "alien actor"; while playing Lennier in Babylon 5, he was required to wear prosthetic makeup.
 Mumy later appeared in a 2006 episode of Crossing Jordan and in the Syfy original film A.I.
 Assault.

 In 2018, Mumy appeared in the pilot episode of the Netflix remake series Lost in Space.
 His character's name is Dr. Z. Smith, in homage to the character played by Jonathan Harris in the 1965 television series.